Six Bells Miners Institute – Arrail Street Six Bells

 Six Bells Miners Institute.

-In 1902 the Arrael Griffin Colliery Six Bells, owned by the Lancaster Co, had a miner’s institute built at a cost of £3,000.
+In 1902 the Arrael Griffin Colliery, Six Bells, owned by the Lancaster Co, had a miner’s institute built at a cost of £3,000.
 Mr Charles T. Part J.P., St Albans, Hertfordshire, one of the directors of the firm of Messrs John Lancaster & Co having performed the opening ceremony.
 It was intended that Mr Part would be the manager of the institute though there was to be a committee of management selected from the employees at the colliery.

-The Arrael Griffin Colliery General Manager Mr J. J. Jeffreys was (Chairman).
+The Arrael Griffin Collieries General Manager Mr J. J. Jeffreys was (Chairman).
 Other members included Mr J. Trilla, (Under-Manager); Mr A. Watkins (Clerk); Mr T. Rosser (Overman) and other representatives of various grades of workmen.

 Description of the Institute.

-The Six Bells Miners Institute (described at the time) was erected at the corner of the Arrael Road and built of Ruabon bricks with red Mansfield facings and the whole structure which is enclosed within railings presents a most pleasing appearance and is approached from the road.
+The Six Bells Miners Institute (described at the time) was erected at the corner of the Arrael Road and built of Ruabon bricks with red Mansfield facings and the whole structure, which is enclosed within railings, presents a most pleasing appearance and is approached from the road.
 Over the entrance which faces the village there are the arms of Messrs John Lancaster & Co Ltd, a Griffin and Six Bells representing the old village, along with other floral decorations finely set in plaster.

-Large bay windows afford good light to the smoking and billiard rooms which were on the left and right respectively as the Institute was entered, over the windows there was a balcony which was reached from the landing on the first floor and large gables of half-timber set on the top of the building to great advantage.
+Large bay windows afford good light to the smoking and billiard rooms which were on the left and right respectively as the institute was entered, over the windows there was a balcony which was reached from the landing on the first floor and large gables of half-timber set on the top of the building to great advantage.
 The smoking and billiard rooms were each 30’ft by 20’ft with a height of 12’ft and were each provided with refreshment bars.

 In addition to the bay windows already mentioned, there were several windows on the side and all rooms throughout are well provided for in the way of light.
 In the smoking room there was a hydraulic lift which served the first floor with refreshments.
 A pitch-pine staircase led to the first floor and over the billiard room there was a spacious club room measuring 20’ft by 16’ft and on the right-hand side of the landing, reading and games rooms were provided, the latter containing two ping-pong tables and other occasional tables for chess, draughts etc.